LONGITUDES

 Latitudes’ carbon emissions were 17.4tCo2e (2019), 3.8tCo2e (2022), and 1.5tCo2e (2023).
 We reduced our emissions by 78% in the first year of the calculations, and over 60% in the second year.
 The calculation of our carbon footprint considers emissions across various work-related activities: travel (train, air, coach, taxi, car, and ferry), hotel accommodation, and energy consumption (water usage in 2019 and 2022, and gas usage from 2023 onwards).
 We use the GCC Carbon Calculator (primary calculator) and DEFRA conversion factors to ensure consistent and accurate reporting.

 Our 2024 Strategic Climate Fund is €75 (calculated at €50 per tonne emitted in 2023).
-We set these funds aside to spend on low-carbon purchasing options that would otherwise be unaffordable for us.
+We set these funds aside to spend on low-carbon purchasing options that would otherwise be unaffordable.

 April 2024: Max contributed artwork descriptions and other texts alongside Sofia Lemos, for the publication “Meandering: Art, Ecology, and Metaphysics”, edited by Lemos and copublished by TBA21–Academy and Sternberg Press.
 The book is part of the namesake art and ecology research programme curated by Lemos at TBA21–Academy “exploring social and environmental justice through the lens of community-oriented practice, presenting a case for the role of artistic research and public programs in revealing our interbeing and shaping new convergences between interdisciplinary and interfaith studies.”